Raised so far

 About Us

-MS Taranaki provides a free service with an experienced and qualified Field Worker to support people with Multiple Sclerosis in the Taranaki region.
+We provide a valuable and free service for people with Multiple Sclerosis and their whanau living in the Taranaki region.

 Our services